Archy-X/AuraSkills/README.md

 AureliumSkills is an advanced, feature-rich skills, stats, and abilities plugin, great for a variety of server gamemodes.
-This Fork wants to add bungeecord synchronisation between servers with MySQL Database, which save data when player quit the first server, and load data immediatly when playe rjoin the second server
+This Fork wants to add bungeecord synchronisation between servers with MySQL Database, which save data when player quit the first server, and load data immediatly when playe rejoin the second server

 Learn more and download here: https://www.spigotmc.org/resources/81069/